 In addition, a young child’s growing imagination can lead to the development of nighttime fears.
 In older children, the need to sleep often competes with the increased stimulation of school, afterschool activities, social activities, and electronic devices.

-At NYU Langone, our sleep specialists focus initially on teaching parents how to implement good sleep hygiene habits, taking into account the age of your child and his or her sleep requirements.
+Our sleep specialists focus initially on teaching parents how to implement good sleep hygiene habits, taking into account the age of your child and his or her sleep requirements.
 For example, parents of younger children may focus on establishing a bedtime routine, whereas parents of school-age children may need to set limits on how late a child can engage in stimulating activities, such as watching television or using a computer.
 These rules and routines are coordinated with your child’s bedtime and wake time.